zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 ## Model Architecture
+### ConvNext Block Structure

 ConvNeXt is a modern convolutional neural network architecture that builds on the strengths of traditional CNNs while incorporating design principles inspired by Vision Transformers.
-Overall, it achieves transformer-level performance on vision tasks while retaining the efficiency and simplicity of convolutional networks [[1]](#convnext)..
+Overall, it achieves transformer-level performance on vision tasks while retaining the efficiency and simplicity of convolutional networks [[1]](#convnext).
 A ConvNeXt block consists of a large kernel depthwise convolution, layer normalization, pointwise convolution, followed by layer scaling and a resdidual/skip connection with stochastic depth.
+#### Depthwise convolution Layer
+In each ConvNeXt block, a depthwise convolution is applied where each input channel is convolved separately with its own filter (groups = number of channels).
+This preserves the number of channels while allowing spatial feature extraction independently per channel.
+Depthwise convolution reduces computational cost compared to standard convolution while maintaining the ability to capture spatial patterns in feature maps.

+#### Inverted Bottleneck Layer
+Each ConvNeXt block adopts an inverted bottleneck design, where the feature channels are first expanded by 4× using a 1×1 convolution, followed by a SiLu activation, and then projected back to the original dimension with another 1×1 convolution.
+This structure allows more computation and non-linearity in a higher-dimensional space, improving feature representation without significantly increasing computational cost.

+#### Normalization Layer
+Instead of Batch Normalization in ResNet-50, ConvNeXt adopts Layer Normalization which is more stable across different batch sizes.

 ![ConvNeXt Block](images/convnext_block.png)
 <a id="convnext-block" src="convnext_block.png"></a>

 Figure 1.
 ConvNeXt Block Structure

+### Architecture
 The network is organized into stages, with stem layer at first and downsampling layers in between to progressively reduce spatial resolution while increasing feature depth.
-Each stage includes multiple residual blocks learning the feature at the corresponding resolution. <br/>The image below demonstrates the model being used in this project.
+Each stage includes multiple residual blocks learning the feature at the corresponding resolution.

+#### Stage Compute Ratio

+ConvNext has 4 stages and the number of blocks each stage are as follow (3, 3, 9, 3).

+#### Stem Layer
+A simple stem layer with a non-overlapping 4×4 convolution is used to downsample the input images, following the design principle of the Vision Transformer for early spatial reduction.

+#### Downsampling Layer
+ConvNeXt employs separate 2×2 convolutional layers with stride 2 between stages to downsample feature maps, reducing spatial resolution while increasing channel depth.

+#### Classifier Layer
+The ConvNeXt architecture ends with a Global Average Pooling layer followed by Layer Normalization and a Dropout layer before the final Fully Connected (FC) layer.
+These additions improve regularization and enhance training stability, particularly on smaller datasets. <br/><br/>The image below demonstrates the model being used in this project.

 ![ConvNeXt Architecture](images/convnext_architecture.png)